-With physical injuries, the proof is often clear in the form of X-rays, doctors’ reports detailing symptoms, and visible signs of the injury.
-Injuries that may be related to mental stress, however, can be more difficult to confirm or prove.
+In the case of physical injuries, X-rays, doctor’s reports describing symptoms, and visible signs of the injury are often sufficient evidence.
+However, injuries that may be caused by mental stress are more difficult to confirm or prove.

 In some situations, workers’ compensation laws may not cover mental stress injuries.
 Other times, it can be difficult to link emotional stress to a job-related source.
 For this reason, an attorney may recommend exploring options outside of the workers’ compensation system, like filing a personal injury claim against a responsible employer or co-worker.

 Sources of mental stress are sometimes subtler in nature.
 For example, some co-workers may purposely create a tense work environment that results in a feeling of uneasiness.
 There are also instances when the source of mental stress is more apparent.
 For instance, a boss may reprimand you in front of others, set unrealistic goals for you or consistently give you excessively high workloads, or purposely place in you in stress-inducing situations.
 Possible causes of stress and anxiety in the workplace may also include:

 - A “blame culture” where nobody is willing to admit mistakes

 - A poor physical working environment that affects you mentally (e.g., excessive heat, uncomfortable seating, poor lighting)

 Some occupations are inherently stressful and potentially traumatic.
 Every shift, for instance, police officers, firefighters, trauma surgeons, and paramedics may encounter emotionally challenging situations.
 Some of these experiences may be difficult to overcome and may even contribute to post-traumatic stress disorder.